erikvanmechelen/wind/manuscript/77mistakes.md

 Certainly there are what might be called metagame elements which may enter a game.
 If you know a player's tendencies, it would be foolish to ignore those, however oversimplifying your model of an opponent might work against you.
 Better to constantly refresh your models as new information comes in.

-## No. 4 Stabbing Weakly
+## No. 4 Stabbing Weakly or Indecisively

 If you stab, make it count.
+Don't go in half-baked.
+Make people remember your name.

 ## No. 3 Not Understanding Realpolitik